-Student Name:
+Student Name :

 Incident Date: Student Grade:

-Parent/Guardian Name(s):
+Parent/Guardia an Name(s):

-Parent/Guardian Contact Inform nation:
+Parent/Guardia an Contact Inform nation:

 Address

 Phone (H) Phone (C)

 Email

-arassment appeal will not add or reduce discipline, in acco Suspension and Expulsion of Pupils Including Procedures
+ine, in accordance with Ed 317 Procedures Assuring Due Proces

-Please state the reason(s) why (How/why is the decision incorre you are aggrieved. ect and/or how does it adversely impact your child?)
+, , you are aggrieved. rect and/or how does it a dversely impact your ch nild?)

-What is the nature of relief you (What do you want the District t
+ture of relief you want the District seek? to do to address the situa ation?)

+-

-Parent/Guardian Signature Date
+Parent/Guardia an Signature Date

-Parent/Guardian Signature Date
+Parent/Guardia an Signature Date